Programazing/Palindrome-Finder/README.md

 ##Usage

-Palindrome Finder has one smiple method:
+Palindrome Finder has one simple method:

 ```C#
 isPalindrome(string stringToCheck, string charctersToIgnore)
 ```
-All you have to do is pass the string you want to check and then another string containing all of the symbols you want to ignore. (**i.e** question marks, exclimations, and etc.)
+All you have to do is pass the string you want to check and then another string containing all of the symbols you want to ignore. (**i.e** question marks, exclamation marks, and etc.)

 The method simply returns true or false.

+The library automatically ignores white spaces.

 ##Example